Ramsey's theorem: Bounds for R(4, s)

+$c'_s s^3(\log s)^{-4} \leq R(4, s) \leq c_s s^3(\log s)^{-2}$.

+This settled a question of Erdős, who offered 250 dollars for a proof that the lower limit has form $c'_s s^{3}(\log s)^{-d}$.

 Formal verification of Ramsey numbers

 The Ramsey number $R(3,8)$ and $R(3,9)$ have been formally verified to be 28 and 36.
 This verification was achieved using a combination of Boolean satisfiability (SAT) solving and computer algebra systems (CAS).
 The proof was generated automatically using the SAT+CAS approach, marking the first certifiable proof of $R(3,8) = 28$ and $R(3,9)=36$.
 The verification process for $R(3,8)$ and $R(3,9)$ was conducted using the SAT+CAS framework MathCheck, which integrates a SAT solver with a computer algebra system.
 The verification for $R(3,8) = 28$ was completed in approximately 8 hours of wall clock time, producing a total proof size of 5.8 GiB.
 The verification for $R(3,9) = 36$ was significantly more computationally intensive, requiring 26 hours of wall clock time and generating 289 GiB of proof data.
 The correctness of these results was independently verified using a modified version of the DRAT-trim proof checker.

 The Ramsey number $R(4,5)$ has been formally verified to be 25.
 The original proof, developed by McKay and Radziszowski in 1995, combined high-level mathematical arguments with computational steps and used multiple independent implementations to reduce the possibility of programming errors.
 The formal proof was carried out using the HOL4 interactive theorem prover, limiting the potential for errors to the HOL4 kernel.
 Rather than directly verifying the original algorithms, the authors utilized HOL4's interface to the MiniSat SAT solver to formally prove key gluing lemmas.